Hybrid airship: Dynastats

 The dynastat obtains additional lift by flying through the air.
 Configurations studied have included using deltoid (triangular), lenticular (circular), or flattened hulls, or adding a fixed wing.

 Some early airships were fitted with wing planes, with the intention of providing additional dynamic lift.
 However, the added lift of planes can be less efficient than simply increasing the volume of the airship.
 At low air speeds, of 60 mph or less, the increase in lift obtained by the use of planes on an airship would require a disproportionate increase in engine power and fuel consumption compared to increasing the size of the gas bags.
 Moreover, the attachment of flying surfaces to the airship's envelope would require significant structural strengthening, with attendant weight gain.

 Conventional airships often make use of aerodynamic lift by using their elevators to set a nose-up attitude so that the main body of the airship provides some lift as it flies along; however, this is typically done to counteract minor out-of-trim conditions, and it is as likely that the nose may need to be pointed down to reduce lift.

-Some Hybrid designs, such as the Lockheed Martin LMZ1M, use a flattened or multi-lobed hull to increase the aerodynamic lift obtainable.
+Some Hybrid designs, such as the Lockheed Martin LMZ1M (follow on to the Lockheed Martin P-791 test vehicle), use a flattened or multi-lobed hull to increase the aerodynamic lift obtainable.
 The aerodynamic approach is similar to that of a lifting body aircraft, although the airspeeds involved are much lower.
 Attainable dynamic-lift-to-drag ratios are significantly below those of efficient fixed wings, in part because induced drag increases with decreasing aspect ratio.
 As a result, the lift comes at a higher drag penalty than when using wings.
 On the other hand, compared to a helicopter, the dynastat has better fuel efficiency within a given speed range.

 Another issue arises during takeoff and landing, when, in calmer conditions, the airspeed may be too low to provide sufficient aerodynamic lift.
 For this reason, the dynastat is often conceived of as a STOL rather than VTOL aircraft, requiring a shorter runway than a conventional airplane.